duysolo/LaraWebEd/README.md

 Follow these steps to see how to config virtual host: [Virtual host](./documentation/VirtualHost.md)

-> For the best, you need should set your domain in local as sub-domain of **mydev.local**,
+> For the best, you should set your domain in local as sub-domain of **mydev.local**,
 > because you dont need to change the secret key and site key for GoogleCaptcha in settings.